MITHRADEVIK3009/YOUTH_INDIA_FOUNDATION/README.md

 ---

 My work at the Youth India Foundation (YIF) was focused on transforming crucial social missions into engaging digital content.
 As a Video Editing Intern within the IT and Graphic Team for the Youth Tamil Nadu wing, my contribution went beyond just editing.
 I conducted in-depth research for every reel to ensure the highest level of context and accuracy, collaborating with teammates across the country to deliver a unified message.
-The core of my role was to function as a content strategist—using simple, clear visuals and language to make a real-world difference.
+The core of my role was to function as a content strategist using simple, clear visuals and language to make a real-world difference.

 ![Overview of my work at Youth India Foundation](images/overview.png)